17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 In some places, you’ll find large trees that are covered in pieces of fabric tied to the branches.
 These are known as wish trees, and they’re said to be lucky enough to bring your deepest desires to life.

 All you need to do is think about your wish as you tie the piece of fabric to a spare branch.
-These trees are also must-have photos in your collection as they’re usually situated on top of hills, and their branches blow in the breeze, along with all the wishes people have left behind.
+These trees are also must-have photos in your collection, as they’re usually perched on hills and their branches sway in the breeze, along with all the wishes people have left behind.

-At Hıdrellez, people celebrate the meeting of the two Prophets, Hıdır and İlyas, on 5 May.
-This event is also the beginning of spring and is the day when all nature wakes from its winter slumber.
+At Hıdrellez, people celebrate the meeting of the two Prophets, Hıdır and İlyas.
+This event also marks the beginning of spring and the day when nature awakens from its winter slumber.

-To celebrate this day, people write their wishes on a piece of paper, and then at night, they bury them under a rose tree.
+To celebrate this day, people write their wishes on a piece of paper and then, at night, bury it under a rose tree.
 Alternatively, you can draw your wish using a small rock and create an image in the soil.
 During the evening, fires are lit, wishes are made, and people take turns jumping on the fire – carefully, of course.

 Then, before sunrise the following morning, you are supposed to collect your piece of paper from underneath the rose tree and throw it into the water, ideally a river or the sea, and if not, you can burn it or leave it under the rose tree.

-Traditional folk dances are different across the country, and these are performed in groups at weddings when young men go to the army and any other celebration.
+Traditional folk dances vary across the country and are performed in groups at weddings, when young men go to the army, and at other celebrations.

 Some of the most famous types of dances are: